Motion#

 set steering POV#

-The set steering POV block sets the viewpoint that is used when steering the drone.
+The set steering POV stack block sets the viewpoint that is used when steering the drone.

 move forward stack block#